 - Coal is cheap, unlike other sources like oil, gas, and nuclear energy.

 - It’s safer than other plants like the nuclear power plant.

 - It has low investment costs compared to power plants in the same capacity.

-- It’s a reliable energy source that is capable to supply electricity during peak power demand either as base power.
+- It’s a reliable energy source capable of supplying electricity during peak power demand either as base power.

-- It also provides a high load factor as it gives access to an efficient level of energy through combustion.
+- It also provides a high load factor as it gives access to an efficient energy level through combustion.

-- We can use coal with renewable energy to help to reduce the amount of carbon dioxide, and ash produced from the burning process.
+- We can use coal with renewable energy to reduce the amount of carbon dioxide and ash produced from the burning process.